risingwavelabs/risingwave-docs-legacy/docs/transform/window-functions.md

 UNBOUNDED FOLLOWING
 ```

-Where `offset` in a positive integer.
+Where `offset` is a positive integer.
 If only `frame_start` is specified, `CURRENT ROW` will be used as the end of the window.

 `frame_exclusion` can be either of these: